hetmanskyi-cloud/AWS/terraform/README.md

 ### CloudWatch Integration

-- **Alarms**: Configured for critical metrics across all services
+- **Alarms**: Configured for critical metrics across all services in cloudwatch.tf and module-specific metrics.tf files
 - **Dashboards**: Custom dashboards for infrastructure overview
 - **Metrics**: Detailed metrics for VPC, EC2, RDS, ElastiCache, and ALB
-- Contributor Insights: (Optional) Enables anomaly detection and traffic analysis for CloudWatch Logs and Metrics
+- **Contributor Insights**: (Optional) Enables anomaly detection and traffic analysis for CloudWatch Logs and Metrics

 ---